As Facebook Grapples With Election Crisis, Its Employees Try To Come To Terms

 Meanwhile, those inside the company continue to struggle with what, exactly, the company is, and what it is responsible for.

-“There are times when people at Facebook would gloat about the power and reach of the network,” a senior former employee said.
-“Somebody said with a straight face to me not terribly long ago that 'running Facebook is like running a government for the world.’
-I remember thinking, ‘God, it’s really not like that at all.’"
+“There are times when people at Facebook would gloat about the power and reach of the network,” a former senior employee said.
+“Somebody said with a straight face to me not terribly long ago that 'running Facebook is like running a government for the world.'
+I remember thinking, 'God, it’s really not like that at all.'"

 Charlie Warzel is a senior writer for BuzzFeed News and is based in New York.
 Warzel reports on and writes about the intersection of tech and culture.

-Note: This post has been updated to clarify that Zuckerberg dismissed Facebook's role in changing the outcome of the election as a "crazy idea," not the "fake news epidemic" as previously stated.